dokku/dokku/docs/networking/proxy-management.md

 Custom plugins names _must_ have the suffix `-vhosts` or scheduler overriding via `proxy:set` may not function as expected.

-At this time, the following dokku commands are used to implement a complete proxy implementation.
+At this time, the following dokku commands are used to interact with a complete proxy implementation.

 - `domains:add`: Adds a given domain to an app.
   - triggers: `post-domains-update`